edvin/pillar/docs/concepts/outbox-worker.md

 - **Partitions**: desired (target), owned, lease attempts, released in the last tick.
 - **Recent errors**: a small rolling buffer of the latest failures (time, sequence, message).

+For a full overview of outbox concepts, see [/concepts/outbox-worker](/concepts/outbox-worker).

 > The UI adapts to terminal width: three columns (wide), two columns (medium), or stacked sections (narrow).

 ```bash